JensPenny/humble-book-bun/docs/design.md

 1. A definition of a SQL database scheme that will contain the information about the humble book bundles.
 2. A script that can fetch this data based on an URL of a book bundle.
-3. A front-end site that can fetch this information.
+3. A component that can save this information to a postgres- or sqlite database system.

-Deployment-wise, the current plan is the following:

-1. Create the tables in cloudflare D1 (or in a local postgres).
-2. Adapt the script so that it can add rows in the cloudflare / SQL database, whichever one we use.
-3. Change the front-end so that it can read from the SQL database.
+Deployment-wise, this will probably be deployed on a private server.
+The only use of this project is to save the humble bundle information to a database, so that we can do stuff with that in a later system.

 ## Database scheme